katemayo/js-dc-8/02-data_and_operators/readme.md

 *After this lesson, students will be able to:*

 - Describe the concept of a "data type" and how it relates to variables.
-- Declare, assign to, and manipulate data stored in a letiable.
+- Declare, assign to, and manipulate data stored in a variable.
 - Create arrays and access values in them.
 - Iterate over and manipulate values in an array.